emnify/product-docs/docs/how-tos/multi-factor-authentication.md

 <details className="custom-details-troubleshooting">
   <summary>Need help verifying your identity?</summary>
-    <p>You may have issues verifying your identity once MFA becomes mandatory for your organization.</p>
+    <p>You may have issues verifying your identity once MFA becomes mandatory.</p>
     <p>Here are a few common error messages and what to do if you see them:</p>
     <b>This code is invalid.
 Try again.</b>
     <ul>